 If you choose to use an existing JAR, perhaps one for which you do not have the source code, you will need to teach your build chain how to use the JAR.
 First, place the JAR in the libs/ directory in your Android project.
-Then, if you are using an IDE, you probably need to add the JAR to your build path (Ant will automatically pick up all JARs found in libs/).
+Then, if you are using an IDE, you probably need to add the JAR to your build path (Ant will automatically pick up all JARs found in libs/) - this is definitely required for Eclipse.